The Rest-Frame Submillimeter Spectrum of High Redshift, Dusty, Star-Forming Galaxies from the SPT-SZ Survey: Summary and Conclusions

 \facilities{ALMA, ATCA, SPT}

 \software{ \texttt{astropy}~\citep{astropy:2013, astropy:2018, astropy:2022}, \texttt{CASA}~\citep{mcmullin07, petry12} }

 \acknowledgments The SPT is supported by the NSF through grant OPP-1852617.
 D.P.M. and J.D.V.acknowledge support from the US NSF under grants AST-1715213 and AST-1716127.
 J.D.V. acknowledges support from an A.~P.~Sloan Foundation Fellowship.
-The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc. M.A. acknowledges support from FONDECYT grant 1211951, CONICYT + PCI + INSTITUTO MAX PLANCK DE ASTRONOMIA MPG190030, CONICYT + PCI + REDES 190194, and ANID BASAL project FB210003.
+M.A. acknowledges support from FONDECYT grant 1211951, CONICYT + PCI + INSTITUTO MAX PLANCK DE ASTRONOMIA MPG190030, CONICYT + PCI + REDES 190194, and ANID BASAL project FB210003.
 M.A.A. and K.A.P are supported by the Center for AstroPhysical Surveys at the National Center for Supercomputing Applications as Illinois Survey Science Graduate Fellows.
-This paper makes use of the following ALMA data: ADS/JAO.ALMA\#2011.0.00957.S, ADS/JAO.ALMA\#2012.1.00844.S, ADS/JAO.ALMA\#2015.1.00504.S, ADS/JAO.ALMA\#2016.1.00672.S and ADS/JAO.ALMA\#2019.1.00486.S.
+The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc. This paper makes use of the following ALMA data: ADS/JAO.ALMA\#2011.0.00957.S, ADS/JAO.ALMA\#2012.1.00844.S, ADS/JAO.ALMA\#2015.1.00504.S, ADS/JAO.ALMA\#2016.1.00672.S and ADS/JAO.ALMA\#2019.1.00486.S.
 ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ.
+The Cosmic Dawn Center (DAWN) is funded by the Danish National Research Foundation under grant No. 140.